Published onHealth Tip of the Week

-As some schools begin to open, parents will need to adjust to another new reality: the rules around keeping children home when they have symptoms of COVID-19.
+As our communities try to keep schooling in-person, parents need to constantly navigate the rules around keeping children home when they have symptoms of COVID-19.

 Procedures and policies will vary from school to school.
 However, most schools will screen students for symptoms of COVID-19.
 Schools will also be more likely to proactively pull students out of class and send them home than they were before the pandemic.

 Your child’s school may be following CDC guidelines on when to quarantine.
 If so, expect your child to be sent home if:

 They have one of these symptoms: cough, shortness of breath, difficulty breathing, or loss of taste or smell.